shapehq/spices/README.md

 The app must be configured to display the spice editor.
 The approach depends on whether your app is using a SwiftUI or UIKit lifecycle.

+> [!WARNING]
+> The in-app debug menu may contain sensitive information.
+Ensure it's only accessible in debug and beta builds by excluding the menu's presentation code from release builds using conditional compilation (e.g., `#if DEBUG`).
+The examples in this section demonstrate this technique.

 #### SwiftUI Lifecycle

 Use the `presentSpiceEditorOnShake(_:)` view modifier to show the editor when the device is shaken.